codeplaysoftware/portFFT/README.md

 ## Pre-requisites

 * [DPC++] oneAPI release 2023.2.0
-  * Nightly releases should work but are not tested
+  * Nightly releases from [intel/llvm] should work but are not tested
   * Other SYCL implementations are not tested
 * [Level Zero] drivers
   * OpenCL drivers are not supported